 Continuing students who have not completed a FAFSA, or whose financial aid does not fully cover the costs, will be treated as cash/credit paying students.
 Registration is considered incomplete until arrangements have been made for full payment of semester related/outstanding charges.
 The student will only be rescheduled for courses after an approved payment arrangement has been established with the Business Office.
-If a student is dropped from a course for non-payment, the student is still responsible for returning textbooks to Slingshotedu.com (third-party supplier) to avoid being charged for them.

-Students who do not return to a course within 45 days of their last date of attendance will be withdrawn from Grace Christian University unless they have been put on an approved leave of absence by the Academic Advising Department (see Leave of Absence Policy).
+Students who do not return to a course within 45 days of their last date of attendance will be withdrawn from Grace Christian University unless they have been put on an approved leave of absence by the Coach (see Leave of Absence Policy).